New Signatories Drive Up Adoption

 Scott Guthrie of the Influencer Marketing Trade Body said:

 “Authentic storytelling powers successful influencer marketing.
 That storytelling should represent the cultures, people, and values of the moment.
 Misrepresenting our audience is to alienate our audience, to the detriment of all.

 “ISBA’s updated Code of Conduct offers advertisers, agencies, and creators a set of guardrails to guide our industry towards a more inclusive and representative future.
 The IMTB is pleased to have been asked back by ISBA to help shape these new guardrails.”

-- The Code of Conduct is available here.
+The Code of Conduct and list of signatories is available here.